Sustainable tourism in Le Marche

 Localism has suddenly become trendy and thankfully the transition town movement is encouraging local sustainablility and sharing, but in Italy it never went away.
-There are also no food miles on most of the local food as Sarnano historically had a big cattle market and the tradition lives on with the 8 butchers, local food shops and the market.

 Most local Le Marche vendors have strong links to the farms that supply them and know their produce well.
 There are also many specialists within a stones throw of the Villa producing cheeses, wines, salamis and prosciutto.
 We always promote these local shops and encourage guests to buy the food and fayre produced by local artisans.